-Emphasis on advanced individual soccer skills and team play.
+Emphasis on advanced individual soccer skills

+and team play.
+CSU, UC credit limit

-171A BEGINNING SOFTBALL
+171A BEGINNING SOFTBALL 1 UNIT

 Designed to acquaint students with the basic fundamentals of the game of softball.
 For individuals of all ages and fitness levels.
 Lifelong health and vigor through exercise and activities will be emphasized.
 Enjoyment of the game of softball, physical activity, safety and injury prevention will be promoted.
 Individual position skill will also be emphasized, as well as offense and defense strategies.